jiahsuanlo/deep-reinforcement-learning/p1_navigation/Report.md

 target_net_parameter= tau * local_net_parameter + (1 - tau)*target_net_parameter
 ```

+The episode time span was set at 300.

 ### Experience Replay

 An experience replay buffer with a size of 1e5 was used.
 The sampling method is random